Become an RA

 Applications and more information is available by emailing firstname.lastname@example.org

-The Residents' Action Council, or tRAC, is Ohio University's residence hall association and was founded in 1994 under the direction of Dr. James Sand. tRAC is a registered student organization with Campus Life and works closely with the Department of Residential Housing.
+The Residence Hall Association, or RHA, was previously known at the Residents’ Action Council (tRAC) and was founded in 1994.
+RHA is a registered student organization with the Campus Involvement Center and works closely with the Department of Housing and Residence Life.

-All students living in the residence halls of Ohio University are invited and welcome to join the Residents' Action Council.
-Every residential building or complex, totaling 22, designates a representative that serves as the liaison between tRAC and the individual hall / complex council.
+All students living in the residence halls of Ohio University are invited and welcome to join RHA.
+Every residential building or complex, totaling 22, designates a representative that serves as the liaison between RHA and the individual hall / complex council.
 These representatives are among the students that attend weekly general body meetings.

 RHA strives to unite the students in the residence halls by giving them an active voice and improving relations with the Ohio University administration.
 RHA provides and supports social, cultural, recreational, and educational programming for on-campus students.

 RHA at Ohio University recognizes the desire for advancement of the residential community; therefore, RHA strives to motivate and involve students through advocacy and programming by providing support and an open forum of ideas within the community of residence halls.

 RHA will designate funding for hall councils and their programming as well as for larger events sponsored by the organization, with potential for co-sponsorship with other organizations.
 RHA will assess and evaluate the wants and needs of on-campus students in order to be an informed advocate.
 Additional emphasis will be placed on improvement of physical facilities through a Capital Improvement Fund.
 RHA will provide active training and leadership development opportunities for hall council leaders in addition to facilitating participation in NACURH to implement new ideas on campus and providing community through ongoing projects.

 If you have questions about the student organization, email email@example.com